HermanAndrej/contract-clause-extractor/README.md

     * ✅ Supports `max_completion_tokens` for output control.
     * ❌ Slightly less accurate than GPT-4o for complex legal reasoning.
     * ❌ Shorter context window compared to other models like Claude.
 * **Trade-off:** Prioritized **speed and cost** over maximum reasoning complexity.
 GPT-4o-mini delivers high-quality clause identification while remaining efficient and affordable.
+The LLM client is lazily instantiated, so swapping to another provider (e.g., Claude or a hosted fine-tuned model) is a single configuration change plus prompt adjustments.

 ---